Harry Crosby

-Harry Crosby (June 4, 1898 – December 10, 1929) was an American heir, World War I veteran, bon vivant, poet, and publisher who for some epitomized the Lost Generation in American literature.
+Harry Crosby (June 4, 1898 – December 10, 1929) was an American poet and publisher regarded as a figure of the Lost Generation in American literature.
 He was the son of one of the richest banking families in New England, a Boston Brahmin, and the nephew of Jane Norton Grew, the wife of financier J. P. Morgan, Jr. As such, he was heir to a portion of a substantial family fortune.
-He was a volunteer in the American Field Service during World War I, and later served in the U.S. Ambulance Corps.
-He narrowly escaped with his life.

-Profoundly affected by his experience in World War I, Crosby vowed to live life on his own terms and abandoned all pretense of living the expected life of a privileged Bostonian.
-In 1920 he met Mrs. Richard Peabody (née Mary Phelps Jacob), six years his senior.
-Their affair was the source of scandal and gossip among blue-blood Boston.
+He was a volunteer in the American Field Service and later served in the U.S. Ambulance Corps, narrowly escaping with his life.
+Profoundly affected by his experience in World War I, Crosby vowed to live life on his own terms as a bon vivant, and abandoned all pretense of living the expected life of a privileged Bostonian.
+In 1920 he met and married Caresse Crosby; their affair was the source of scandal and gossip among blue-blood Boston.
+He and Caresse subsequently left for Europe, where they devoted themselves to art and poetry.

-Mary (or Polly as she was called) divorced her alcoholic husband and to her family's dismay married Crosby.
-Two days later they left for Europe, where they devoted themselves to art and poetry.
-Both enjoyed a decadent lifestyle, drinking, smoking opium regularly, traveling frequently, and having an open marriage.
-Crosby wrote and published poetry that dwelled on the symbolism of the sun and explored themes of death and suicide.
+The couple enjoyed a decadent lifestyle, drinking, smoking opium regularly, traveling frequently, and having an open marriage.
+In the late 1920s, Crosby wrote and published poetry that dwelt on solar symbolism and mysticism, and explored transgressive themes of sexual intercourse, pagan worship, sacrifice, death and suicide.

-Crosby's life in Paris was at the crossroads of early 20th-century Paris literary and cultural life.
 He numbered among his friends some of the most famous individuals of the early 20th century, including Salvador Dalí, Ernest Hemingway, and Henri Cartier-Bresson.
-Polly took the name Caresse, and Crosby and she founded the Black Sun Press.
-It was the first to publish works by a number of struggling authors who later became famous, including James Joyce, Kay Boyle, Ernest Hemingway, Hart Crane, D. H. Lawrence, and René Crevel.
-Crosby died scandalously in his 31st year as part of a murder–suicide or suicide pact.
+Caresse founded the Black Sun Press with Harry, with it being the first to publish works by several authors who became famous, including Hemingway, D. H. Lawrence, Hart Crane, James Joyce, René Crevel and Kay Boyle.
+Crosby died in 1929 alongside his new partner Josephine Noyes Rotch, committing a murder–suicide which was speculated as being a suicide pact.